History of Union Budgets in India

 The innovative Voluntary Disclosure of Income Streams (VDIS) helped increase the tax base by allowing individuals to disclose any income without punitive action by tax authorities.
 The only caveat was that this additional income would be taxed at the highest rate.

-• 2017: Merging of the Railway and General Budgets
+2017: Merging of the Railway and General Budgets

 Former Finance Minister Arun Jaitley’s Union Budget presentation in 2017 ended the 92-year-old tradition of having the Railway Budget separate from the Union Budget.
-This move gave the Finance Ministry more room to manage funds across sectors and plan for multi-modal transport (waterways, railways and highways) effectively.

-• 2021: Pandemic Budget and the first paperless one!
+2021: Pandemic Budget and the first paperless one!

 This was the first pandemic Budget in India’s independent history after the COVID-19 pandemic broke out.
 As a result, the primary focus of Nirmala Sitharaman’s 2021 Budget speech was healthcare, wellness, and recharging the economy that was battered after taking blows from pandemic-induced lockdowns.

 Allocation to healthcare shot up 137% to Rs 2,23,846 crore in 2021-22 compared to Rs 94,452 crore in 2020-21.
-An additional Rs 35,000 crore was also provided for the Covid-19 vaccine, promising to provide further funds if needed.
+An additional Rs 35,000 crore was also provided for the COVID-19 vaccine, promising to provide further funds if needed.

-And finally, the 2021 Union Budget was also the first paperless Budget of India where soft copies were circulated in the Parliament and Finance Minister Nirmala Sitharaman used a tablet to deliver her Budget speech.
+Finally, the 2021 Union Budget was also the first paperless Budget of India where soft copies were circulated in the Parliament and Finance Minister Nirmala Sitharaman used a tablet to deliver her Budget speech.

 Do you like this edition?